bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### Java Applet

-A Java program that can run within a webpage and can be downloaded to the user's computer from a webserver.
+A Java program that can run within a webpage and can be downloaded to the user’s computer from a webserver.

 ### JavaScript